msegar/lifetimeRisk/README.md

 - For detailed examples, see the vignettes and test files.

 ## Citation
-If you use this package, please cite:
+## How to Cite
-- Lloyd-Jones DM, Martin DO, Larson MG, Levy D. Lifetime risk of developing coronary heart disease.
-Lancet.
-1999;353(9147):89-92.
+If you use lifetimeRisk in your research, please cite:

-- Beiser A, D'Agostino RB Sr, Seshadri S, Sullivan LM, Wolf PA.
-Computing estimates of incidence, including lifetime risk: Alzheimer's disease in the Framingham Study.
-The Practical Incidence Estimators (PIE) macro.
-Stat Med.
-2000 Jun;19(11-12):1495-522.
-[PubMed PMID: 10844714](https://pubmed.ncbi.nlm.nih.gov/10844714/)
+Segar, MW.
+(2025). lifetimeRisk: R package to calculate lifetime risk of adverse outcomes [Computer software].
+Zenodo. https://doi.org/10.5281/zenodo.17117439

 ## License
 See LICENSE file for details.